PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-11 10:26:23
+Last updated: 2024-04-11 10:26:56
-Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby
+Random Quote: Marshall: "Neither of you guys has any game, right?
+Or else you'd be married.
+Like me.
+If dating is the game, then marriage is winning the game."Ted: "Yeah, if you're playing in the women's league!" - Ted Mosby